robmarkcole/mqtt-camera-streamer/README.md

 $ (venv) streamlit run scripts/viewer.py
 ```

-**Note:** if streamlit becomes unresponsive, `ctrl-z` to pause Streamlit then `kill -9 %%`.
+**Note:** if Streamlit becomes unresponsive, `ctrl-z` to pause Streamlit then `kill -9 %%`.
 Also note that the viewer can be run on amy machine on your network.

 ## Image processing pipeline
 To process a camera stream (the example rotates the image):